Black Friday is approachingWe sat down with our Head of eCommerce, Cameron Smith, to discuss his top tips for eCommerce businesses on Black Friday.

 Our 8 top tips for Black Friday...

 “It used to be that everyone would build up to have one massive sale on Black Friday, but this results in the auctions for Google Ads to go crazy, causing Cost Per Clicks (CPC) to skyrocket.
-What we now try to do with our clients, is to extend their promotions over a 2-week period.
+What we now try to do with our clients in the eCommerce department, is to extend their promotions over a 2-week period.
 This really helps them to build up a large customer base and makes the most of cheaper CPCs while the competition is less.”

 “Do not overcomplicate your discounts!
 Don’t have £5 off on this product, and 7.5% of this product, etc. Have one really concise, clear message.
 If you’re using discount codes, call it something simple, like ‘BLACKFRIDAY’.
 This makes it a lot easier to relay this message across all your channels, such as social media, PPC campaigns, your website, etc. Making your discounts clear, makes it much easier for your audience to understand exactly what you are offering, too many offers/codes could cause confusion and put off potential customers.”